benjaminva/TC2037-Evidence-Demo/README.md

 The third automaton is used when ….
 Etc…

-I decided to use three different automata because it is easier to do this way,however using NFA I have to transform them to DFA to be able to program the latter or to migrate them to a RE more easily rather than try to guess them.
-To do that, I followed the method proposed in  (Sun et al 2054).
+I decided to use three different automata because it is easier to do this way, however using NFA I have to transform them to DFA to be able to program the latter or to migrate them to a RE more easily rather than try to guess them.
+To do that, I followed the method proposed by (Sun et al 2054).

 The resulting automaton was: